(ix) Provisions, Contingent Liabilities and Contingent Assets

 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
 Continuous evaluation is done on the estimation and judgments based on historical experience and other factors, including expectations of future events that are believed to be reasonable.
 Revisions to accounting estimates are recognised prospectively.
 Information about critical judgments in applying material accounting policies, as well as estimates and assumptions that have the most significant effect to the carrying amounts of assets and liabilities within the next financial year, are included in the respective sections of material accounting policies above.

 Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker ("CODM") as required under Ind AS 108.
 The CODM is considered to be Board of Directors who makes strategic decisions and is responsible for allocating resources and assessing performance of the operating segments.
 The principle activities of the company comprises "Information technology services".
-Accordingly, the company has reportable segment consisting of IT related Services.
+Accordingly, the company has reportable segments consisting of generation of solar energy.
 Further, there are no geographical segment to be reported since all the operations are undertaken in India.

 Note 23.
-Contingent liabilities and claims against co not acknoleged as debt
+Contingent liabilities and commitments (to the extent not provided for)

 Note 24.
 Details of dues to micro and small enterprises as defined under MSMED Act, 2006

 The Company has compiled the information based on intimations received from the supplier of their status as micro or small enterprises and / or its registration with appropriate authority under Micro, Small and Medium Enterprises Development Act, 2006 ('MSMED Act, 2006').
-The balance due to Micro and Small Enterprises as defined under MSMED Act, 2006 as on March 31, 2024 is Nil (March 31,2023 - Nil).
-No interest has been paid or payable under MSMED Act, 2006 during the current year and
+The balance due to Micro and Small Enterprises as defined under MSMED Act, 2006 as on March 31, 2025 is Nil (March 31, 2024 - Nil).
+No interest has been paid or payable under MSMED Act, 2006 during the current year and previous corresponding year.

 Note 25.
 Capital Management